Heat kernel of supercritical SDEs with unbounded drifts: Introduction

 The operator $\sL_{s}$ is called \textit{supercritical} for $\alpha\in(0,1)$ since in this case, the drift term plays a dominant role.
 Namely, from the self-similarity properties of the driving process $L^{(\alpha)}$ in \eqref{SDE0}, it holds that for any $s>0$, $L_s^{(\alpha)} \overset{({\rm law})}{=} s^{1/\alpha}L_1^{(\alpha)} $ and for $s\in (0,1),\ \alpha\in (0,1)$, $s^{1/\alpha}< s $.
 This precisely means that the fluctuations induced by the noise are smaller than the typical order of the drift term in \eqref{SDE0}.
 For $\alpha\in(1,2)$, the converse phenomenon happens.
 Since for $s\in (0,1) $, $s^{1/\alpha}>s $, the fluctuations of the noise prevail in the SDE.
 From the operator viewpoint, $\cL_{s}$ plays a dominant role and we say that $\sL_{s}$ is \textit{subcritical}.
 For the remaining case $\alpha=1$, the noise and drift both have the same typical order and the operator $\sL_{s}$ is called \textit{critical}.
 Note that for $\alpha\in(0,1)$, since $z\mapsto\kappa(s,x,z)$ is symmetric, we have

 where

 Let us now indicate that there is a quite large literature concerning stable driven SDEs.
-We can first mention the seminal work of Kolokoltsov \cite{kolo:00} who obtained, for an SDE driven by a symmetric stable process with smooth non-degenerate spectral measure, Lipschitz non-degenerate diffusion coefficient and non trivial Lipschitz bounded drifts when $\alpha>1 $, two sided estimates for the density of the type:
+We can first mention the seminal work of Kolokoltsov \cite{kolo:00} from which one can derive that for an SDE driven by a symmetric stable process with smooth non-degenerate spectral measure, Lipschitz non-degenerate diffusion coefficient and non trivial Lipschitz bounded drifts when $\alpha>1 $, two sided estimates for the density of the type:

 where $C\ge 1$ depends on the non-degeneracy and Lipschitz constants of the coefficients and the final considered time horizon $T$.
 Here and below, $Q_1\asymp_C Q_2$ means that $C^{-1}Q_2\leq Q_1\leq C Q_2$.